Spanish and Latin American Studies Program Overview

 When you find out which University you have been nominated to attend, the International Office will ask you to fill in another application.
 Even though this application indicates that your Academic Advisor should sign it, it will need to be signed by a staff member from the International office not by your Academic Exchange Advisor.

-Once you have received the acceptance from your host University, then you should contact the Faculty Officer to get the subjects/courses/units you have chosen approved.
-The contact person is or
+Once you have received the acceptance from your host University, then you should contact the Faculty Exchange Officer to get the subjects/courses/units you have chosen approved.
+For example if you are in FASS, you email [[mail to:firstname.lastname@example.org]]

 - Be taught in Spanish

-- Be equivalent to a University of Sydney Unit in terms of workload (i.e. contact hours + self-study hours expected)
+- Be equivalent to a University of Sydney Unit in terms of workload (i.e. contact hours + self-study hours expected = exam type)

 - Be examined through Spanish